IQGeo toasts heady double at Business Weekly Awards

 Echion Technologies was a worthy winner of the hotly contested Technology Scale-Up award introduced by Clennell Collingwood of TTP.
 Echion Technologies’ battery anode materials are acknowledged as delivering exceptionally long cycle life, superfast charging capability and outstanding safety.

 Shaun Grady of AstraZeneca outlined the rationale behind the successes of the winning duo of two Life Science categories.
-The Life Science Innovation Award went to bit.bio, led by globally renowned and respected scientist Andrew Kotter, and the Life Science Scale-Up prize to Nuclera – brilliantly steered by Michael Chen.
+The Life Science Innovation Award went to bit.bio, led by globally renowned and respected scientist Mark Kotter, and the Life Science Scale-Up prize to Nuclera – brilliantly steered by Michael Chen.

 Grady said: “bit.bio is a synthetic biology pioneer coding human cells for novel cures; since spinning out from the University of Cambridge and launching in 2016, it has raised approximately $200m.